kisibor/portfolio/finalprojectparttwo.md

 - Colors did not match the subject matter
   * “[the color choices] are bright for a somber topic”
 - No call to action
-  * Interviews want to know what they could do to address the issue?
+  * Interviewees want to know what they could do to address the issue?

 # Prioritization Graph
 ![alt text](IMG_4085.jpg)